What Is Full Coverage Car Insurance?

 Gap insurance addresses a critical vulnerability for financed vehicles: the gap between your car's actual cash value and your remaining loan balance.
 New vehicles depreciate rapidly—losing 20–30% of their value in the first year—while your loan balance decreases much more slowly.

-If your financed vehicle is totaled or stolen, standard collision/comprehensive coverage pays only the current market value (perhaps $18,000), but you might still owe $22,000 on your loan.
-Gap insurance covers this $4,000 difference, preventing you from making payments on a vehicle you no longer own.
+If your financed vehicle is totaled, standard collision/comprehensive coverage pays only the current market value (perhaps $18,000), but you might still owe $22,000 on your loan.
+Gap insurance covers this $4,000 difference.

 Rental Reimbursement Coverage

-Rental reimbursement coverage pays for a rental vehicle while your car is being repaired after a covered accident.
-Without this coverage, you're responsible for rental costs that can easily reach $40-60 per day, totaling hundreds of dollars for repairs that take a week or more.
+Rental reimbursement pays for a rental vehicle while your car is being repaired after a covered accident.
+Without this, rental costs can easily reach $40–$60 per day.
+Most policies offer daily limits ($30–$75) and maximum time periods (14–30 days), typically adding $15–$30 monthly to your premium.

-Who needs it: Drivers who depend on their vehicle for work commuting, those without backup transportation options, and anyone unable to afford unexpected rental costs.
+Who needs it: Drivers who depend on their vehicle daily or those who couldn't easily absorb unexpected rental costs.

 Uninsured/Underinsured Motorist Coverage